fommil/fpmortals/manuscript/remaining.md

 `Free[S[_], A]` can be *generated freely* for any choice of `S`, hence the name.
-However, from a practical point of view, there needs to be a `Monad[S]` in order to interpret it --- so it's more like an interest only mortgage where you still have to buy the house at the end.
+However, from a practical point of view, there needs to be a `Monad[S]` in order to interpret it --- so it is more like an interest only mortgage where you still have to buy the house at the end.

 introduce `FreeAp` and `Cofree`